pytest-dev/pytest-django/docs/faq.rst

 And then install your project into your virtualenv with ``pip install -e .``.

-Alternatively, when you create a `conftest.py` file in your project root, it will also implicitly add that directory to the python path.

 How can I make sure that all my tests run with a specific locale?
 -----------------------------------------------------------------